I implemented my own search engine back before Google became popular.

-It's usually more complete than external search engines (for searching this site), but isn't as friendly.
+It's sometimes more complete than external search engines,

 I've included Google search too.